Can 2048 Be Beaten?

 Consistent corner play and disciplined move selection improve your odds more than any fancy trick.

-If you want the practical side of this answer, read how to win Cupcake 2048 and then try it on the live board.
+If you want the practical side of this answer, read how to win Cupcake 2048, try it on the live board, play classic 2048, or try Poku00e9mon 2048.